acelliott1218/task-smasher/README.md

  * Convert.io
     * favicon was made using Convert.io
  * Quillbot
     * Quillbot was used to rewrite sections taken from https://www.familyhandyman.com/list/life-hacks-youll-wish-you-knew-sooner/
+* Grammarly
+    * The README and the lifehacks were both ran through Grammarly before final submission.

 ## Testing